This post contains affiliate links.

 Toss the wings in your wing sauce and serve warm.

-After you flavor your wings with either the buffalo or sriracha mixtures, you need to pair them with something!
-For the best flavors, I recommend using one of the following dipping sauces:
+If you’re flavoring your seitan wings with spicy buffalo or Sriracha sauce, you need to dunk them into something creamy and cooling!
+For the best combo, I recommend pairing them with one of the following:

 Include a side of carrots and celery for bonus points!